maxgalbu/xbmc.plugin.video.nba/Readme.md

 The first version of this plugin was written by [robla](http://forum.xbmc.org/showthread.php?tid=124716).
 Petros Tsampoukas then modified it to work with the 2012 and 2013 NBA seasons, and added images.
 It requires login.

+Note that most likely it *will* have to be updated once the regular 2013 season starts.

 Installation
 =======================